We all know that if hair is long enough we can donate it for wigs. But what about the 99.9% of hair that isn't long enough?

-There are many ways to recycle hair including, hair booms, hair mats, gardening and composting.
+There are many ways to recycle hair including making hair booms and hair mats as well as using it for gardening and composting.

-Hair Mats can be used in a similar way to the booms, they can be used on land, parks, gardens and even your street or driveway.
-Hair Mats can be used for oil or water and we have already seen great results when used by plumbers, mechanics, and in local parks.
+We will also be getting the machinery to make hair mats.
+Hair mats can be used in a similar way to the booms, they can be used on land, parks, gardens and even your street or driveway.
+Hair mats can be used for oil or water and there have already been great results seen when used by plumbers, mechanics, and in local parks.

 This spill in 2021 came from farmland in Northern Ireland, red diesel oil was leaking into the sea.
 Unfortunately, the high tide took a lot of it away but many of the shoreline rocks had trapped the oil allowing us time to get in and clean it up!
 At the time of this picture GSC had collected about 400kgs of hair and we used about 30-45kgs of hair over this weekend in the clean up.

 We are the first manufacturer of hair booms and mats in the UK and Ireland!

 100% OF ANY MONEY MADE SELLING HAIR BOOMS AND MATS GOES TO CHARITY

 Gardening and composting